Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/sql.rst

-PostgreSQL
+SQL
 ===========
-NOTE: At the moment, the connector only supports PostgreSQL.
+NOTE: At the moment, the connector only supports PostgreSQL and SQLite.

-Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to a PostgreSQL schema.
+Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to a PostgreSQL or SQLite schema.

 First you'll need to install the sql dependencies as shown here.